PakyITA/phoenix-ai-trader/README.md

-# Project Phoenix for Home Assistant
+# 🦅 Phoenix AI Trader for Home Assistant

-Project Phoenix is a paper trading dashboard/integration for Home Assistant.
+Phoenix AI Trader is a paper trading dashboard/integration for Home Assistant.

 ## Version 0.1